abubakar-ahmed/abubakar-ahmed/README.md

 ---

-## 📚 Current Grind

-- 💡 Building **hybrid ML + DL models** for text classification that judge tweets with algorithmic precision.
-- 🧪 Experimenting with transformer-based models — because LSTMs are great, but attention *is* all you need.
-- 🧠 Reading too many papers and rewriting the same pipeline until it’s perfect (or at least doesn’t crash).
-- 🎯 Ultimate goal: **inject ML into motorsports R&D**, automate race strategies, and someday earn a seat (or a laptop) in a race team’s data bunker.

----

-## 🎮 Fun Facts

-- Favorite racer is Daniel Ricciardo....
-- I’ve made an app to predict tire wear.
-Yes.
-It works.
-(Sorta.)
-- Can talk about cars longer than tire life itself.
-- 🎧 My playlist for coding sessions is 90% weird songs and 10% classical music — mostly on shuffle to be honest.

----

 ## 🤝 Let’s Collab

 - 💬 Interested in tech, AI for engineering, or you just love a well-tuned model?
 Hit me up.